robmcqbc/testing2/index.md

-## Rob McQueen
+## Hi there!

-Rob McQueen is a graduate student in Boston College Department of Philosophy.
-His interests include...

-### Papers and Projects
+Thanks for stopping by.
+My name is Rob McQueen.
+I am currently a Masters student in the Boston College Philosophy Department.
+My main interests are in the history of philosophy, metaphysics, and phenomenology.

 ### Interests